-Richard founded the practice of Richard Murphy Architects in 1991 which has since won nineteen RIBA awards, more than any other practice in Scotland.
+Richard was educated at Newcastle and Edinburgh Universities where later he also taught fulltime.
+He founded the practice of Richard Murphy Architects in 1991 which has since won twenty-four RIBA awards, more than any other practice in Scotland.
 Awards range across many building types, including education, the arts, healthcare and housing, and demonstrate both the high design standards of the practice generally and also its versatility.
 The practice has also won many architectural competitions.

 In July 2007 the Practice became incorporated as Richard Murphy Architects Limited and Richard became Managing Director.
-Richard is design leader in the practice for all projects and his work has ranged from domestic through to public and private housing; theatres and arts centres, buildings for education and health and two British Embassies.
-Most recently, the Practice has been involved with major mixed developments in both Glasgow and Edinburgh - a £110 million development at Candleriggs Quarter and a significant redevelopment in Haymarket respectively.
+Richard is design leader in the practice for all projects and his work has ranged from domestic through to public and private housing; theatres and arts centres, buildings for education and health, two British Embassies and major city centre developments and master-planning.

 Richard’s work has been extensively reviewed in the press and he himself frequently contributes to architectural journals.
-He is an academic authority on the work of Italian Architect Carlo Scarpa and continues to lecture widely both on Scarpa and on his own work both at home and abroad.
+In addition he is an academic authority on the work of Italian Architect Carlo Scarpa.
+He continues to lecture widely both on Scarpa and on his own work both at home and abroad.

 Publications by Richard Murphy include:

 'Carlo Scarpa and the Castelvecchio', published by Butterworths Architecture in English, and Arsenale Editrice in Italian.

 'Querini Stampalia Foundation, Carlo Scarpa', published by Phaidon Press, London 1993 and by Dohosha Publishing Tokyo in Japanese.